Dog's day: Player's pet quarantined on landing in Australia

 The Bullets recruit was briefly detained after landing in Brisbane on Thursday with his dog, Kobe.

-The 27-year-old Patterson, who played for the Atlanta Hawks and has had seasons in Turkey, Italy and China, has since been released.
-But Kobe was kept in quarantine and was expected to be sent home Friday, the Australia's agriculture department said.
+The 27-year-old Patterson, who has played seasons in Turkey, Italy and China, cleared customs at the airport.
+But Kobe was kept in quarantine and was sent home Friday, Australia's agriculture department said.

 Officials said the cabin crew on Patterson's Qantas flight from Los Angeles failed to notice that the dog was on board without an import permit.